DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 # then
 source ~/.profile
 ```

-After this change log out `exit` and log back in and verify that your session has the env vars:
+After this change log out `exit` and log back in with your workstation password and verify that your session has the environment variables.

 ```bash
 echo $REMOTE_HOST, $PASSWORD
 52.51.15.91, Ansible     # You will see something like this

 ```
 -----
 ## Step 1.
 Install Ansible

 Check whether Ansible is installed by running:

+Ansible is installed during the creation of the instances but just in case run the following command.

 ```bash
 ansible --version